Abdullah1856/JavaScript-Practice/README.md

 # JavaScript-Practice
-I uploading the stuff here that I am learning
+I uploading the stuff here that I am learning about javascript.